api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 The API3 DAO has a single staking pool called the **DAO pool**.
-Staking API3 tokens in the pool will grant representation and staking rewards, but at the same time, the staked tokens will be used as collateral to pay out coverage service claims as needed.
-To do this, the pool focuses on three token utilities and implements a coverage service which by design balances rewards and risks through responsible governance.
+Staking API3 tokens in the pool will grant representation and staking rewards, but at the same time, the staked tokens will be used as collateral to pay out service coverage claims as needed.
+To do this, the pool focuses on three token utilities and implements service coverage which, by design, balances rewards and risks through responsible governance.

 ## Tokens